dsasp/Easy3DScoreSupport/en_help.md

 ### Event name

-The event name defaults to something like '3DEvent-currentDate'.
+The event name is something like _'3DEvent-currentDate'_.

 Accept the default or change event name by tapping on the pencil icon.

 ### Archers

-You must add at least one archer to an event.
+**You must add at least one archer to an event.**

-Tap on + sign on the right to add archer.
-A list of archers defined in a prior step is shown.
+Tap on + to add archer(s).
+A list of previously defined archers is shown.

+The list is empty if no archers have been set yet.
+Tap + to add an archer.

 Select archer(s) for the event.
 Tap 'Save' when done.